Last Updated on May 31, 2023 by Dave Schoenbeck

 Sales messaging must be custom-tailored to each prospect to achieve results.
 While marketing should also be tailored to specific audiences, you can still target large groups instead of individuals (and should, for the sake of efficiency).

-Marketing requires a certain degree of planning that sales then must follow through on.
+Marketing requires a certain degree of planning that sales must follow through on.
 When thinking about marketing, you’re considering what you want to sell, how to sell it, and who to sell it to.
 All of these things go into the creation of a marketing campaign.
 However, you don’t yet know who will bite.

 Sales also contain a relationship management aspect that’s not present in marketing.
 While marketing does rely on multiple touchpoints for maximum effectiveness, that contact is aimed at maintaining brand awareness.